Cacti/plugin_syslog/README.md

 --- develop ---

 * issue#96: Syslog filtering does not work with some international characters
+* issue#87: Program data is not sync with syslog_incoming under PHP 7.2

 --- 2.4 ---

 * issue: Resolving issues with nav level cache being set incorrectly

 --- 2.3 ---

 * issue#90: Can not show correct info when choose device filter in Syslog - Alert Log page
 * issue#91: Page become blank after collecting multiple host syslog info
 * issue#94: Stored XSS in syslog_removal.php
 * issue#95: Syslog Hosts and Syslog Programs table looses sync with data

 --- 2.2  ---

 * feature: Allow for reprocess message per rule
 * issue#66: Filter for All Programs can not work well
 * issue#67: SQL error after choose device